UnloadingGnat/JavaBinaryTree/README.md

 A Binary Tree I implemented in Java.

-Uses a small(15) dataset for the binary tree for function demonstration purposes, and debugging.
+Uses a small(15) dataset for the binary tree for function demonstration purposes.

 1. add 14 data points to BST (including repeated numbers).
 2. Then finds 2 data points.